-By establishing the AHRF, we are able to apply and accept external grants, such as the Federal Government's Medical Research Future Fund, which gives a generous handout - between \$80 to \$200 million - to researchers across the country each year.
+By establishing the AHRF, we are able to vie for external grants, such as the Federal Government's Medical Research Future Fund, which supports researchers across the country each year.

-It also gives us an edge over university research projects, in that minimal funding goes into administration commissions, and we have easier access to patient trials
+It also gives us an edge over university research projects, in that minimal funding goes into administration commissions, and we have establihsed pathways to patient trials.

-Ultimately, we hope that the AHRF will allow us to provide services to both South Australian and interstate hospitals, while opening up a virtual circuit opportunity to serve these establishments through our Work and Hospitals divisions - whether it be through debt collection, drug testing, or staff vaccinations.
+Ultimately, we hope that the AHRF will allow us to provide services to both South

+Australian and interstate hospitals, while opening up a virtual circuit opportunity to serve these establishments through our Work and Hospitals divisions - whether it be through debt collection, drug testing, or staff vaccinations.

-We hope that through this charity, we can keep research funding and development in Australia.
+We hope that through the AHRF, we can keep research funding and development in Australia.